phpmd/phpmd/src/site/rst/documentation/index.rst

 code to PHPMD.

-The PHPMD Phar distribution includes the rule set files inside its archive, even if the "rulesets/codesize.xml" parameter above looks like a filesystem reference.
+The PHPMD Phar distribution includes the rule set files inside its archive, even if the "rulesets/codesize.xml" parameter above looks like a file system reference.

 Command line options
 ====================